About The Awards Network

-The Purpose of the Awards Network is to bring together eligible organisations to:
+The Awards Network brings together eligible organisations to:

 Amongst the Awards Network’ Full Members are the largest universal youth work organisations in Scotland, targeted youth work organisations with a national presence; and other award providers delivering through a youth work approach across Scotland.

-Associate Members include organisations with a more limited geographic reach and those building the presence and availability of more recently launched awards.
+Associate Members include organisations building the presence and availability of more recently launched awards.

 A number of national bodies that support the Purpose of the Awards Network and play a critical role in relevant policy and practice are recognised as Strategic Partners.